 To achieve greater accessibility and equity, we offer many different pricing and investment approaches, including tiered pricing, that drive expanded access in LMICs.
-In particular, we are committing to providing family planning options at low cost to countries with high need.
-In areas of highest public health need (low-income and select lower-middle-income markets), we partner with global NGOs, governments, and other stakeholders to offer certain contraceptive options at cost-plus pricing.
+In particular, we are committing to providing Nexplanon (sold as Implanon NXT in many countries outside the United States) at low cost to countries with high need.
+In areas of highest public health need (low-income and select lower-middle-income markets), we partner with global NGOs, governments, and other stakeholders to offer Nexplanon at cost-plus pricing.